-Recent changes in SUNY policy now permit SUNY Cortland to acknowledge and honor philanthropy by naming physical spaces, facilities and programs.
+Recent changes in SUNY policy now permit the College to acknowledge and honor philanthropy by naming physical spaces, facilities and programs.
 Below are the procedures for developing and creating plaques to describe the individual or organizations for whom spaces and programs are named.

-These procedures outline the personnel involved in acquiring philanthropic gifts, creating naming agreements, developing biographical information of donors, and the record-keeping required by the approved naming policy.
+These procedures outline the personnel involved in acquiring philanthropic gifts, creating naming agreements, developing biographical information of donors, and the record keeping required by the approved naming policy.

 - 1. A member of the Cortland College Foundation staff, typically one of the gift officers, secures the pledge agreement for the required gift and develops the naming agreement.
-The naming agreement is signed by the donor and the representatives of SUNY Cortland and the foundation. - 2.
-The gift officer consults with the director of communications to determine the official name for the space and develops the biography of the donor.
+The naming agreement is signed by the donor and the representatives of the College and the foundation. - 2.
+The gift officer consults with the public relations director to determine the official name for the space and develops the biography of the donor.
 The president, Cabinet and College Council review the biography and either approve or disapprove the proposed individual or organization. - 3.
 The executive director of the foundation and the vice president for institutional advancement forward the donor information to the President's Office for review and approval.
 Once approved by the president and the Cabinet, the naming proposal (if for a physical space or facility) is forwarded to the College Council for approval. - 4.
-After the naming proposal is approved, the gift officer and the director of communications develop the plaque wording, using the plaque guidelines outlined in the university's Brand Identity Guide. - 5.
+After the naming proposal is approved, the gift officer and the public relations director develop the plaque wording, using the plaque guidelines outlined in the College's Communication Guide. - 5.
 A draft of the plaque language is shared with the donor for approval.
-Once approved, the director of communications will send the text with style requirements to the plaque fabrication company. - 6.
-The finished plaque is inspected and approved by the executive director of the foundation and the director of communications. - 7.
+Once approved, the public relations director will send the text with style requirements to the plaque fabrication company. - 6.
+The finished plaque is inspected and approved by the executive director of the foundation and the public relations director. - 7.
 Plaque installation location will be coordinated with the building administrator and the Facilities Planning, Design and Construction Office. - 8.
 The executive director of the foundation will maintain a file with facsimiles of all plaques placed on campus with a record of when and where the plaque was placed on campus.
 Additionally, the office of the executive director and the vice president for institutional advancement are required to maintain a complete listing of all named facilities and space on the campus.
-It will be the responsibility of the vice president for institutional advancement to formally notify the Marketing Office as to the long and short versions of the name to be used in university publications and publicity. - The same plaque procedures must be followed for non-physical/facility namings (endowed chairs or programs for example).
+It will be the responsibility of the vice president for institutional advancement to formally notify the Publications and Electronic Media Office as to the long and short versions of the name to be used in College publications and publicity. - 9.
+The same plaque procedures must be followed for non-physical/facility namings (endowed chairs or programs for example).